shcloudservices/guzzle-openstack/README.md

-Guzzle Openstack API Clients for PHP
+Openstack API Clients for PHP
 ======================================

-Interact with Openstack Cloud using the Guzzle framework for building RESTful web service clients in PHP.
+Interact with Openstack Cloud from PHP language with these API web service clients based on the Guzzle Framework.

 This is a work in progress, in it's current state is still unusable.